-If your child is not doing his/her homework, or spending too much time on assignments, something is wrong.
-Please contact the teacher so that the problem may be addressed.
+If your child is not doing his/her homework, or spending too much time on assignments, please contact the teacher so that this issue can be addressed.

 Students who miss assignments due to absence are personally responsible for their make-up work and tests.
 Late or missing assignments should and will affect report card grades.